Cyber & Specialist Operations Command: Standing Joint Force Headquarters

 The Standing Joint Force Headquarters (SJFHQ) is a rapidly deployable component.
 When deployed, SJFHQ is responsible to Chief of Joint Operations through the Chief of Staff (Operations), otherwise the component reports to the Director of Joint Force Development.
 The Joint Force Headquarters and Joint Force Logistics Component Headquarters come under the command of the SJFHQ Commander and are based at Northwood Headquarters.

-Development, Concepts and Doctrine Centre
+Defence Futures and Force Design

-The Development, Concepts and Doctrine Centre (DCDC) is the MOD's think tank and is responsible for research work in support of joint concepts and doctrine, as well as those relating to the Royal Navy, Royal Air Force and British Army.
+The Defence Futures and Force Design (DFFD) is the MOD's think tank and is responsible for research work in support of joint concepts and doctrine, as well as those relating to the Royal Navy, Royal Air Force and British Army.